Retail Layaway Programs: Everything You Need to Know

 While some customers may prefer to pay for their purchases with cash, debit cards or credit cards, others may want to make payments toward a larger purchase.
 Layaway is an easy way for your customers to pay towards an item they want in your store in increments, instead of all at once.
 Layaway programs first became popular during the Great Depression, as they offered people the option to make purchases a little at a time.
 Eventually, layaway lost its luster, mainly due to the availability of credit cards.
 However, once the Great Recession happened in 2007-2008, leading to a crisis in consumer credit, the pendulum swung back: layaway is once again popular.
 Layaway is good for consumers since they can make major purchases when they do not have cash on hand, without interest.
 It’s also good for retailers, who can help the community and accrue loyal customers.

 Layaway programs are a good way to keep customers, drive store traffic and foster consumer loyalty.
-After all, if your customers know that they can put products on layaway, then they’ll be less likely to pass up a chance to purchase that handbag or bracelet they’ve been eying or that refrigerator they need.
+After all, if your customers know that they can put products on layaway, then they’ll be less likely to pass up a chance to purchase that handbag or bracelet they’ve been eyeing or that refrigerator they need.
 When you decide to introduce a layaway program into your business, there’s plenty of things you need to know in order to offer a seamless process from deposit to pick up.

 Layaways in Erply are directly accessible from the POS screen.